sodacan-net/sodacan-core/docs/languageGuide.md

 ```

 Now, a module can also keep and publish variables and messages module-wide.
 Think of the module as having a special instance that represents the whole module (A 'static' variable in some languages).
-But there's a problem: SodaCan never allows peeking into another module which means no peeking into another instance.
+But there's a problem: Sodacan never allows peeking into another module which means no peeking into another instance.
 To solve this problem, we simply send a hidden message from one instance to another including from the top-level instance to it's instances.
 This is all handled transaparently.

 Why so strict even in this situation?
 Because all instances of one module, including the top-level module, don't necessarily run in the same agent and maybe not even the same server.